NCAR/aircraft_nc_utils/nc2asc/README.md

 python -m unittest tests.test_nc2asc_output_option.TestOutputFileOption.test_provided_output_file_is_used -v
 ```

 The tests print the same progress and warning messages the program does, so a passing run is still noisy; look for the `OK` or `FAILED` summary at the end.
+A passing run currently reports `OK (expected failures=1)`: the `-mixed_rate` conversion is known to be broken, and its test is marked as an expected failure so that fixing it shows up as an unexpected success rather than going unnoticed.

 ### What the test modules cover